ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/codec1/libaom.md

 ## What is the AV1 codec?

-AV1 is a next-generation video compression format from the [Alliance for Open Media (AOM)](https://aomedia.org/).
+AV1 is an open video compression format from the [Alliance for Open Media (AOM)](https://aomedia.org/).

 The reference software implementation for AV1 encoding and decoding can be found in the `libxaom` library.
 Similar to our efforts around VP9, Arm has invested significant effort to optimize the `libxaom` implementation on Arm platforms.
 This includes making use of the Neon and SVE2 vector extensions available on Arm Neoverse platforms.
 The optimized code is available on [Google Git](https://aomedia.googlesource.com/aom/).